 This is an open access journal, which means that all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
 This is in accordance with the BOAI definition of open access.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

 Print copies of the journal are sent to SHFG members.

 The contents of the last three issues, will be maintained on the SHFG web site.
 Earlier issues can be ordered in printout hardcopy for $15 per issue or $4 per article by sending a check payable to SHFG to the mailing address below.

-If you are interested in serving as a reviewer for articles, please complete and submit our application form.
-Open the form in the read-only format, enter your information in the text fields, and safe a copy to email to the account below.
+If you are interested in serving as a reviewer for articles, please complete our application and submit it to the email address below.